A Stock-Flow Framework for Editorial Board Dynamics: The Case of Economics Journals, 1866-2019: Discussion

 Two peculiar elements in the organization of economics have contributed to the epistemic closure.
 The first is the role of elite general-interest journals, most notably the so-called ``Top Five'' (\textit{American Economic Review}, \textit{Econometrica}, \textit{Journal of Political Economy}, \textit{Quarterly Journal of Economics}, \textit{Review of Economic Studies}).
 These journals and their editorial boards function as the supreme gatekeepers of economic science.
 They define the methodological and intellectual standards for the entire field, confer ultimate academic legitimacy, and control access not only to the most prestigious publication slots but also to the best academic positions \citep{heckman2020}.
 Their editorial boards are the central nodes in the gatekeeper network that defines hierarchy, consensus, and control in economics \citep{baccini_re, Fourcade}.
-The second element is economists' obsession with journal rankings.
-Many papers appeared in economics journals developed rankings of economics journals; rather paradoxically, heterodox economists have also developed their own rankings.
-In other fields the main metric for climbing the academic ladder is the number of citations.
-In economics, however, scholars predominantly seek to publish in the top journals.
+The second element is that economists are obsessed with rankings, especially of journals \citep{Mogstad, hylmo}.
+Many papers published in economics journals have developed rankings of economics journals (the most recent being \citet{ham}).
+Rather paradoxically, heterodox economists have also developed their own rankings \citep{Lee_2010, Cronin_2020}.
+While in many other fields citations are the main requirement for climbing the academic ladder, in economics, scholars predominantly seek to publish in the top five journals \citep{heckman2020, rossier}.
 Individual institutions and even entire countries use journal lists for recruitment and career advancement.
 Consequently, sustaining or enhancing the standing of an economic journal within the hierarchy of academic journals is a pivotal challenge for its editorial board.
 The pursuit of this objective can be achieved by strategically attracting distinguished scholars to serve on the editorial boards.
-Consequently, the bureaucratic growth that has been observed can be interpreted as the result of a competitive effort to consolidate existing resources and ascend a hierarchy that is dominated by the top five journals of economics.
+Consequently, the bureaucratic growth that has been observed can be interpreted as the result of a competitive effort to consolidate existing resources and ascend a hierarchy that is dominated by the top five journals of economics \citep{baccini_re}.

 This pattern of intellectual and social closure finds its organizational expression in the long-term dynamics of editorial boards.
 Our analysis reveals a system that has decisively turned inward, consolidating incumbent journals and their gatekeepers while drastically curtailing the entry of new journals and scholars.
 The mechanism behind this shift is a reversal in the very engine of editorial growth: expansion is now driven by the enlargement of existing boards, rather than by the entry of new actors as was historically the case.
 The field has moved from a dynamic era of high-variance, entry-driven growth to a stable period of incumbent consolidation.